 Self-esteem is how you view yourself.
 This is not to be confused with self-confidence, which is your belief that you can do something based on your past accomplishments.

 Self-esteem is a mirror you use to see who you really are.
 You know, the ‘who’ you are when nobody is looking.
 The ‘who’ you are when you are in the zone, being your most powerful self.

-It’s highly likely that you view yourself in an dangerously negative way if you have low self-esteem.
+It’s highly likely that you view yourself in a negative way if you have low self-esteem.
 This negative view tricks you into believing your positive attributes are negative.
 And that your past accomplishments were a fluke and will likely not happen again.

 Low self-esteem causes you to minimize your gift for communication, and see yourself as someone who just can’t shut up.

 Low self-esteem is a witch to be vanquished, like the wicked witch in The Wiz.
 Let’s all throw water on low self-esteem and watch her melt.

 When you have low self-esteem, it’s easy to fixate on your flaws.
 I have good news, you don’t have to let low self-esteem destroy your confidence.
 There are simple steps you can take to start bulletproofing your self-esteem today.